VanderPloegR1/companion/Module-Development.md

 ### Prerequisites on Linux

 1. Install [node.js](https://nodejs.org/en/).
-Node installs itself, the node executable and the node package manager "npm".
-You won't see any icons on your desktop or somewhere else, all node executables are used from the terminal.
+The easiest way on debian/ubuntu based distributions is to follow the 12.x steps at https://github.com/nodesource/distributions#installation-instructions.
-2. Install n with the terminal command `sudo npm install n -g`. n is a node version control module, it is very helpful because many node modules are working only with a certain version of node.
+2. If your version of node is not the latest v12, install n with the terminal command `sudo npm install n -g`. n is a node version control module, it is very helpful because many node modules are working only with a certain version of node.
 3. Install yarn with the terminal command `sudo npm install yarn -g`.
 Yarn is a package management system for node modules, it helps you keeping all of your modules and their dependencies up to date.
 4. Install [git](https://git-scm.com/downloads).
 Git is a version control system which allows many developers to collaborate on the same project and keep track of their work.
 If you have never worked with git before it is a good idea to read some getting started with git guides now.
 5. Install libgusb headers, in debian based systems use package `libgusb-dev`